jlmeredith/ytdatahub/README.md

 - Browse through comments with pagination controls
 - Identify common themes and sentiments in audience feedback
 - Discover your most engaged viewers and their feedback patterns

+## Delta Reporting

+YTDataHub includes a robust delta reporting system that tracks and visualizes changes between data collection sessions.
+This feature is particularly valuable for understanding channel growth and content performance over time.

+### How Delta Reporting Works

+When updating an existing channel in the database, YTDataHub:

+1. Loads the previously stored data as a baseline
+2. Fetches fresh data from the YouTube API
+3. Performs a deep comparison between the datasets using DeepDiff
+4. Generates a user-friendly report showing exactly what has changed

+### Channel-Level Delta Tracking

+- **Subscriber Growth**: Track increases or decreases in subscriber count with percentage changes
+- **View Accumulation**: Monitor total view count changes across the channel
+- **Video Count Changes**: See when new videos are published or when videos become unavailable
+- **Description Updates**: Compare changes in channel descriptions and metadata

+### Video-Level Delta Tracking

+- **View Increases**: Monitor view count growth for individual videos
+- **Engagement Changes**: Track likes and comments metrics with percentage changes
+- **New Video Detection**: Clearly identify newly published videos since last update
+- **Metadata Modifications**: See changes in video titles, descriptions, or other attributes

+### Comment-Level Delta Tracking

+- **New Comment Counting**: Track how many new comments each video receives
+- **Comment Availability**: Detect when comments become unavailable or are removed
+- **Engagement Growth**: Measure increasing engagement through comment interactions

+### Technical Implementation

+The delta reporting feature is powered by:

+- **DeepDiff Library**: Performs sophisticated structural comparisons between datasets
+- **Channel Collection Logic**: Preserves original values before updates for comparison
+- **Video Collection Process**: Creates mappings of existing video data for comparison
+- **Comment Collection Process**: Tracks existing comments for detecting new additions

 ## Complete Project Structure